-Child benefit is a monthly payment from the government to anyone who is responsible for a child to help pay for anything they need and boost your household budget.
+Child benefit is a monthly government payment to anyone who is responsible for a child to help pay for anything they need and boost your household budget.
 You don't necessarily need to be the child's parent to receive it, but note that it can only be paid to one person.

-Depending on your income, you may not benefit financially from receiving child benefit.
+Depending on your income, you may not benefit financially from receiving child benefit payments.
 But it’s always worth signing up – even if you choose to opt out of receiving the payments – as the benefit is linked with National Insurance contributions, and could affect your eligibility to claim the state pension.